Faboslav/structurify/.github/assets/modrinth/description.md

 ## Structure settings

 Structures are organized into categories based on the mods and datapacks in use, making them easier to manage.
-It is possible to disable the generation of structures and [manage a blacklist of biomes](#biome-blacklist-for-specific-structures) where specific structures should not generate.
+It is possible to disable the generation of structures and manage a list of biomes where specific structures should generate.

 ![Structures settings](https://raw.githubusercontent.com/Faboslav/structurify/master/.github/assets/images/structures_settings.webp)